GuillermoAu/GuillermoAu/README.md

 - 👋 Hi, I’m @GuillermoAu
 - 👀 I’m interested in ...
 Learning development software
 - 🌱 I’m currently learning ...
-Development web
+Web Development
 - 💞️ I’m looking to collaborate on ...
 All teams
 - 📫 How to reach me ...Senior